KAI-FLEXI/1D-Cut-Optimizer/refund-policy.md

 ## 3. How to Request a Refund
 To request a refund, please follow these steps:
-1. Email [kaiflexitech@gmail.com](mailto:kaiflexitech@gmail.com) with the subject line: "Refund Request".
+1. Email [support@flexitech.tech](mailto:support@flexitech.tech) with the subject line: "Refund Request".
 2. Include your purchase details, a brief description of the issue, and any relevant screenshots or error messages.

 ## 4. Processing Time